timemine/TipCalculator/README.md

 # TipCalculator
-Tip calculator

 # Pre-work - Tip Calculator

 Tip Calculator is a tip calculator application for iOS.

 Submitted by: Amanda Green

-Time spent: 6 hours spent in total
+Time spent: 9 hours spent in total

 ## User Stories